cavecomputing/nanobear/README.md

 ![image](/image.webp)

 Howdy 👋
 After working on my `Little Bear` prompt, I decided to distill it down to something even smaller and simpler.
 What can I say, I have an obsession with making things smaller and simpler I guess.
 Just like my `Little Bear` prompt, the purpose of this was to create something simple enough for smaller local models to function with.
 However, there is only so much you can do to "unstupid" a small LLM model.
 This won't do magic.
-It's just meant to get the LLM to follow a certain style I like while being minimal.
+It's just meant to get the LLM to follow a certain style I like while being minimal...or...try to.

 **SillyTavern Presets**
 |version|link|